Vargasavour Recipes

 • Cut the chayote, take out the seed, and dice it into bite-sized pieces.
 Set aside.

-• Add the diced chayote to the skillet and season with salt, stirring to coat it with the oil.
-Cover and sauté for 8 minutes, stirring occasionally to prevent sticking.
+• Add the diced chayote to the skillet and season with salt, stirring to coat it in the oil.
+Cover and cook for 8 minutes, stirring occasionally so it doesn't stick.
+Add the white pepper, cumin, paprika, turmeric, and chipotle chili flakes, then stir well to evenly coat the chayote with the spices.
+Cover again and cook for 4 minutes, or until the chayote is tender, stirring once or twice to prevent sticking.

 • Remove from heat, taste, and adjust seasoning if needed.
 Garnish with freshly chopped parsley before serving.